James Butler (defensive back): Regular season

+Playoffs

 Personal life

 He currently resides in Roswell, Georgia with his wife and children.

 After the end of his NFL career, he finished the needed course requirements to receive a bachelor's degree in Building Construction from Georgia Tech on May 2, 2015.

 Butler was charged with one count of conspiracy to commit wire fraud and health care fraud, one count of wire fraud, and one count of health care fraud by the United States Department of Justice on December 12, 2019.
 He initially pleaded not guilty to the charges, but changed his plea to guilty by July 2020.
 In October 2021, Butler was sentenced to two months in federal prison and 180 days of house arrest.